-No wonder the Democratic New York Times scornfully declares that "the only perceptible difference between the Democratic position and the Republican posiion is that Judge Parker would tell the Filipinos now what is in store for them, and President Roosevelt would not.
+No wonder the Democratic New York Times scornfully declares that "the only perceptible difference between the Democratic position and the Republican position is that Judge Parker would tell the Filipinos now what is in store for them. and President Roosevelt would not. . . .
 There is nothing either in his speech or in his letter to Mr. Milburn which would in any other than a heedless anti-imperialist mind lead to the conclusions that were he in the White House he would pursue toward our possessions in the far East a policy different from that pursued by President Roosevelt."

-The Times further expresses the opinon that "If the American people were asked to vote to-day upon the question of immediately granting independence to the Philippines, they would vote the proposition down ten to one, perhaps wenty to one, certainly by an exemplary majority.
-They would vote it down be-cause they are not insane and because hey are not heartless.
-If they were asked to vote upon the question whether we should 'make the promise now' they would laugh in the faces of those who asked them to take the trouble to express their will upon a mere question of expe diency."
+The Times further expresses the opinon that "If the American people were asked to vote to-day upon the question of immediately granting independence to the Philippines, they would vote the proposition down ten to one, perhaps twenty to one, certainly by an exemplary majority.
+They would vote it down be cause they are not insane and because they are not heartless.
+If they were asked to vote upon the question whether we should 'make the promise now' they would laugh in the faces of those who asked them to take the trouble to express their will upon a mere question of expe-

-A promise now to do something which t may be prudent to do fifty or two hundred years hence, possibly never, would seem to almost reach the unscalable heights of Democratic folly.
+A premise now to do something which it may be prudent to do fifty or two hundred years hence, possibly never, would seem to almost reach the unscalable heights of Democratic folly.
 Certainly Judge Parker's promise now with its "as soon as it can prudently be done" condition, eliminates the Philippine issue from the Democratic category of Republican transgressions.

-Imperialism of Steel.
-When the great iron and steel indus try of the United States thrives, other American industries thrive.
-The Dem ocratic party could not legislate to destroy the protection to the iron and steel industry without legislating to destroy the prosperity of the United States.
+Imperiation of Steel.

-The millions of additional profit and
+When the great iron and steel industry of the United States thrives, other American industries thrive.
+The Democratic party could not legislate to destroy the protection to the iron and steel industry without legislating to destroy the prosperity of the United States.

-wages that have come to the iron and steel industry under Republican rule would have been earned, if at all, by foreign nations, had Democratic policies prevailed during the last eight years.
-The gigantic rise of this industry dur-ing the last eight years added enormously to the wealth of the United States and every branch of American industry and agriculture has been stimulated b "Prosperity at home and prestige abroad" has indeed been intimately connected with the increasing imperialism of steel, which once was Pauper but now is King.
+The millions of additional profit and wages that have come to the iron and steel industry under Republican rule would have been earned, if at all, by foreign nations, had Democratic policies prevailed during the last eight years.
+The gigantic rise of this industry during the last eight years added enormously to the wealth of the United States. and every branch of American Industry and agriculture has been stimulated by it.
+"Prosperity at home and prestige abroad" has indeed been intimately connected with the increasing imperialism of steel, which once was Pauper but now is King.

 Prosperity at Home, Prestige Abroad.
-"Prosperity at Home and Prestige -was a campaign phrase that ican people in 1900.
-It should appeal to them with still greater force in 1904, for during the last four years of fur ther Republican rule there have been still further great gains in the prosper ity of the United States, and still fur ther great increase in the respect enter-tained for the United States by all the nations of the world.
+"Prosperity at Home and Prestige Abroad"-was a campaign phrase that appealed with great force to the American people in 1900.
+It should appeal tection our home market affords our to them with still greater force in 1904. market in the world, even if we did not ther Republican rule there have been tion from the resumption of specie payther great increase in the respect enter- it epposed.
+It is constitutionally unfit ness adversity and a Republican tariff he has disclaimed calling President tained for the United States by all the to deal with financial questions. nations of the world.